azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 ## AWS Elastic Disaster Recovery (DRS)

-**DRS = disaster recovery for servers.**
+**AWS Elastic Disaster Recovery = disaster recovery for servers.**

-It continuously replicates workloads into AWS so that recovery instances can be launched when the source environment fails.
+It continuously replicates workloads into AWS, but the recovery environment is mainly used **when a disaster happens**.

 ```text
 Production server